-- Uses ZFS filesystems for images, then snapshots and clones to create containers and snapshots.
+- Uses ZFS filesystems for images, then snapshots and clones to create instances and snapshots.

 - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
 As a result, LXD will automatically rename any removed but still referenced object to a random deleted/ path and keep it until such time the references are gone and it can safely be removed.

 - ZFS as it is today doesn't support delegating part of a pool to a container user.
 Upstream is actively working on this.

 - ZFS doesn't support restoring from snapshots other than the latest one.
-You can however create new containers from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.
+You can however create new instances from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.

-Also note that container copies use ZFS snapshots, so you also cannot restore a container to a snapshot taken before the last copy without having to also delete container copies.
+Also note that instance copies use ZFS snapshots, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete instance copies.

-Copying the wanted snapshot into a new container and then deleting the old container does however work, at the cost of losing any other snapshot the container may have had.
+Copying the wanted snapshot into a new instance and then deleting the old instance does however work, at the cost of losing any other snapshot the instance may have had.

 - Note that LXD will assume it has full control over the ZFS pool or dataset.
 It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.